mhgamboa/notes/Frontend/nextjs.md

 ## Styling

-You can styling Next.js Projects in 3 ways:
+### Global Styles

-1. Gobal style sheets - automatically exists in `my-app/styles/globals.css`.
-Applies styles across the entire app.
+1. Global style sheet - automatically exists in `app/styles/globals.css`.
+This file applies styles across the entire app.
-   - Styles are imported into `_app.js`
+   - The style sheet found within `app/styles` should be imported into `_app.js`
-2. CSS Modules - Allows you to write unique styles for each page/component.
+2. All global css libraries (Tailwindcss/Bootstrap/etc.) should be imported into `_app.js` as well

+### Component Styles

+1. To implement component level styling you must utilize **CSS Modules**
+2. These modules are saved as `pageOrComponentName.module.css`
-   - These CSS files are saved as `pageName.module.css` in the `my-app/styles` folder
+3. These CSS module files should be saved in the `my-app/styles` folder
+4. To implement styles into pages/components:
    - `import styles from ../styles/pageName.module.css`
-   - Implement the styles with `<p className={styles.className}></p>`
-3. style JSX

-I've watched two different tutorials, and they both only use the global style sheets and the CSS Modules.
+   - `<div className={style.className}></div>`
+5. Using different CSS modules allows you to use the same classNames accross different components
+   - Next.js Adds a random string to classNames when the project is built to ensure that they don't conflict with one another
+6. Styles defined within CSS modules override the globally defined styles

+### Sass/SCSS Styling

+I didn't care to watch [the video](https://www.youtube.com/watch?v=_14sPRuHcYw&list=PLC3y8-rFHvwgC9mj0qv972IO5DmD-H0ZH&index=52)...

+### CSS-in-JS styling

+Honestly, this section goes beyond the scope of these notes/what I want to study.
+Just know that there are packages called `styled-components` and `styled-jsx` that you can use to style your app.

+## Miscellaneous